Loopring (LRC) Price Prediction

 TLDR

-2. Strategic Pivot to Layer‑3 – The team is shifting focus to building DEX infrastructure atop other L2s, a high‑risk, high‑reward catalyst for 2026‑2027.
+2. Strategic Pivot to Layer-3 – The project is shifting from a consumer L2 to a DEX infrastructure provider for other networks; successful adoption could drive a recovery.

 Deep Dive